shmcminn/digitalframeworks-spring19/README.md

 ### [Final project](finalproject.md)

-Due by the final class will be a data-driven story of between 1,000 and 1,350 words.
+Due by the second-to-last class will be a data-driven story of between 1,000 and 1,350 words.
 This should include at least two data visualizations and interviews with multiple sources.
 The graphics for this story should be integrated into the story's presentation — not separate pieces.
 Unless otherwise discussed, the "nut graf" of your story should be something you discovered using the data skills covered in this course.